Wolfda95/Less_is_More/README.md

 ## Code

 ### 1) Pre-Training
-First, the deep learning model needs to be pre-trained with large datasets of images without annotations. \
+First, the deep learning model needs to be pre-trained with large datasets of images without annotations.

+Instead of doing the pre-training yourself, you can also download our pre-trained models below and proceed to step 2) Downstream Evaluation.

 ##### 1.1) Pre-Train Data Preprocessing
 Go to the folder [PreTrain-Data_Preprocessing](https://github.com/Wolfda95/Less_is_More/tree/main/PreTrain-Data_Preprocessing). \